jetbrains-academy/kotlin-onboarding-introduction/Part1/TheFirstDateWithProgramming/ReadUserInput/task.md

 <div class="hint">

-In the result, the user's interaction with the game will look like this:
+As a result, the user's interaction with the game will look like this:

 ![User interaction example](../../../utils/src/main/resources/images/part1/TheFirstDateWithProgramming/user_input.gif "User interaction example")